COVID-19 Community Response Plan

-Staff eligible to regularly work remotely during any portion of their normally scheduled shift should submit a Remote Work Request (in accordance with Section 16 of the University Policy Manual) and receive approvals prior to continuing remote work after July 31, 2021.
-Faculty members should look to their school to confirm teaching expectations for the fall term.
-Remote Work Requests must be in place by August 31, 2021; there is an intentional grace period built into this process.
+Staff eligible to regularly work remotely during any portion of their normally scheduled shift should submit a Remote Work Request (in accordance with Section 16 of the University Policy Manual) and receive approvals prior to working remotely.
+Faculty members should look to their school to confirm teaching expectations.

 Departments may use shared supplies (such as coffee makers, copiers, and staplers) without restriction.

 Occupancy or Capacity Limits

 There are no longer occupancy or capacity limits (including workspaces, classrooms, elevators, break rooms, and conference rooms).

 Employees may use break rooms without restriction (there are no capacity limits).